-A list of terms used our content on the biological control of possums.
+A list of terms used in our content on the biological control of possums.

 Proteins, also known as immunoglobulins, produced in the body as part of its immune response.
 Antibodies bind foreign particles and protect the body from infection.